The Catholic Church can seem like an exclusive club.

 But, in my quest for knowledge, I eventually learned enough about Church history that I could no longer overlook.
 For example, the entire Church of England (Anglicanism) was created because of King Henry VIII’s corrupt political and personal priorities (including divorcing his wife to marry his mistress😶).

-He encouraged me to do some research into what an RCIA class would teach me.
 To learn more, I talked to the RCIA director, Kevin, at St. Mary’s Catholic Church in College Station a couple of weeks before school started.

 He shared the class syllabus, answered my questions about the differences between Anglicanism and Catholicism, and most importantly told me that there was no obligation to join the Church after attending RCIA classes.